nafisn/mehive/README.md

 ## ✨ Features

 -   **Interactive Honeycomb Grid:** Drag and drop hexagons to arrange your year exactly how you want.
+Swap positions by dragging one hexagon onto another!
 -   **Mobile Responsive:** Optimized for all devices with auto-scaling grid and touch-friendly controls.
 -   **Customizable Content:** Double-tap any hexagon to edit its title, subtitle, and background image.
 -   **Dynamic Layout:** Add new categories or remove ones you don't need.
 The grid auto-arranges itself!
 -   **Personalization:**
     -   Edit the center node to reflect your name and year.
-    -   Customize text colors and add images from your favorite memories.
+    -   Customize text colors for titles and subtitles.
+    -   Add images via upload or direct URL (with CORS validation).
+    -   Automatic image optimization (resized to 800px max, 80% JPEG compression).
 -   **Export & Share:**
-    -   **One-Click Export:** Instantly capture your entire hive layout as a high-quality image, perfectly cropped and scaled.
+    -   **One-Click Export:** Instantly capture your entire hive layout as a high-quality PNG with transparent background.
+    -   **Reliable Export:** Uses native Canvas API for consistent results across all devices, including iOS.
--   **Robust Persistence:** Your progress is automatically saved to IndexedDB, ensuring even large images are stored safely without storage limits.
+-   **Robust Persistence:** Your progress is automatically saved to localStorage, with positions preserved across sessions.
+-   **Smart Reset:** One-click reset to clear all customizations and restore default layout.

 ## 🛠️ Tech Stack